Al-A'raf (realm of afterlife)

 Diagram of "Plain of Assembly" (Ard al-Hashr) on Judgment Day, from an autograph manuscript of Futuhat al-Makkiyya by Ibn Arabi, the Sufi mystic and Muslim philosopher, with the 'Araf (Bridge), Jahannam (Hell), and Marj al-Jannat (Meadow of Paradise).

-In Islam, al-A'raf (الأعراف) is a separator realm or borderland between Jannah (Paradise) and Jahannam (Hell), inhabited by those who are evenly balanced in their sins and virtues, they are not entirely evil nor are they entirely good.
+In Islam, al-A'raf (الأعراف literally translated as "the heights" in English) is a separator realm or borderland between Jannah (Paradise) and Jahannam (Hell), inhabited by those who are evenly balanced in their sins and virtues, they are not entirely evil nor are they entirely good.
 This place may be described as a kind of benevolent purgatory with privation but without suffering.
 Some hadith depict that rather than this place being a middle ground purgatory in between Heaven and Hell, it is actually just the top layer of Hell, the least severe layer.

+Scriptural basis

+Al-A'raf is also the name of a surah in the Quran.
+The realm of Al-A'raf is described in ayat 46-47 of the surah:

+There will be a barrier [ḥijāb] between Paradise and Hell.
+And on the heights [al-aʿrāf] ˹of that barrier˺ will be people who will recognize ˹the residents of˺ both by their appearance.
+They will call out to the residents of Paradise, “Peace be upon you!”
+They will have not yet entered Paradise, but eagerly hope to.

+When their eyes will turn towards the residents of Hell, they will pray, “Our Lord!
+Do not join us with the wrongdoing people.”